leilaannweiss/phrg-displaying-associations-rails-lab-pca-000/README.md

 For example, if the above architecture changed such that best friendship was determined by the highest "friendship" value instead of a boolean `best` flag, the "two-dots" code would need to be changed *everywhere*, but the first snippet, which obeys the Law of Demeter, hides that complexity in the `User#best_friend` method, whose definition can be changed without having to track down and update every single usage.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-displaying-associations-rails-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-displaying-associations-rails-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/displaying-associations-rails-lab'>Displaying Associations Data Lab</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Displaying Associations Rails</p>